How Guitar Tube Amplifiers Work

 6V6GT Power Tube

-The 6V6GT is a tetrode because it has 4 electrodes: cathode, plate, control grid and screen grid.
-The screen grid isolates the control grid from the plate which reduces parasitic capacitance between them which increases the tube's gain and stability.
-Some amps have a switch to run a tetrode tube in lower power 'triode mode' by tying the screen grid and plate together which allows the screen grid's voltage to fluctuate with the plate.
+The 6V6GT is a pentode because it has 5 electrodes: cathode, plate, control grid, screen grid and suppressor grid.
+The screen grid provides a constant, positive voltage to strongly attract electrons from the cathode.
+It also isolates the control grid from the plate which reduces parasitic capacitance between them which increases the tube's gain and stability.
+Some amps have a switch to run a tetrode or pentode tube in lower power 'triode mode' by tying the screen grid and plate together which allows the screen grid's voltage to fluctuate with the plate.
+The suppressor grid is tied directly to the cathode and keeps electrons from bouncing off the plate.

 Tube Bias Circuits